DAVe3283/MIDI-Chimes/README.md

 Content in each folder may be licensed differently.
 Overall, I strive to use the Unlicense, but some portions may use external libraries preventing that.
-Those portions will be license as necessary.
+Those portions will be licensed as necessary.
 Data sheets and the like are provided for reference only, and are subject to all licenses/copyright specified within.